kubevault/kubevault/docs/concepts/vault-server-crds/vaultagent.md

 A `VaultAgent` can be created two ways:

 1. **Hub-managed (recommended)**: set `spec.agentPlacementRef` on the hub `VaultServer`.
 The KubeVault operator resolves the referenced OCM `Placement` and delivers a fully wired `VaultAgent` (plus its AppBinding and credentials) to every selected managed cluster via `ManifestWork`.
 See the [hub-spoke deployment guide](/docs/guides/hub-spoke/deploy-hub-spoke.md).
-2. **Standalone**: create the `VaultAgent` by hand in the spoke cluster.
-You must set `spec.bootstrap` and supply the join Secret it references yourself (see [spec.bootstrap](#specbootstrap)).
+2. **Standalone**: create the `VaultAgent` by hand in the spoke cluster, providing the credential material yourself — either a [`spec.bootstrap`](#specbootstrap) join Secret or pre-provisioned [`spec.tls`](#spectls) certificates.

-`spec.bootstrap` is required: the spoke agent obtains its mTLS credentials by running `bao agent join`.
-When a `VaultAgent` is reconciled, the KubeVault operator in the spoke cluster provisions a ServiceAccount and the spoke-agent Pod.
-The AppBinding pointing back at the hub VaultServer is **not** authored by this reconciler — in hub-managed deployments it is delivered and owned by the hub's `ManifestWork`.
+When a `VaultAgent` is reconciled, the KubeVault operator in the spoke cluster provisions a ServiceAccount, the spoke-agent Pod, and — for standalone agents — an AppBinding pointing back at the hub VaultServer.
+In hub-managed deployments the AppBinding is instead delivered and owned by the hub's `ManifestWork`, and the operator defers to that copy.

 ## VaultAgent CRD Specification